 Section 16(a) of the Exchange Act requires the Corporation's directors, executive officers (including a person performing a principal policy-making function) and persons who own more than 10% of a registered class of the Corporation's equity securities (collectively, "Reporting Persons") to file with the Securities and Exchange Commission (the "SEC") initial reports of ownership and reports of changes in ownership of the Corporation's Common Stock and other equity securities of the Corporation.
 Reporting Persons are required by SEC regulations to furnish the Corporation with copies of all of the Section 16(a) reports they file.
 Specific due dates for these reports have been established and the Corporation is required to identify in this Proxy Statement those person who failed to timely file these reports.
-Based solely upon a review of the Corporation believes that during fiscal year 1998 its Reporting Persons complied with all substantive filing requirements under Section 16(a) of the Exchange Act except that Steve H. Kanzer, C.P.A., Esq., Evan Myrianthopoulos, Max Link, Ph.D., Mark Rogers, MD and Herbert McDade, Jr. did not timely file Form 5's relating to certain option grants.
+Based solely upon a review of the copies of such filings received by it with respect to the fiscal year ended December 31, 1998 and representations made by the Reporting Persons, the Corporation believes that during fiscal year 1998 its Reporting Persons complied with all substantive filing requirements under Section 16(a) of the Exchange Act except that Steve H. Kanzer, Evan Myrianthopoulos, Max Link, Mark Rogers and Herbert McDade did not timely file Form 5's relating to certain option grants.